Skip to main content

 Label Templates Overview

-Elemental allows to specify label templates in the spec.machineInventoryLabels section of the MachineRegistration.
+Elemental allows to specify label templates in the spec.machineInventoryLabels and spec.machineInventoryAnnotations sections of the MachineRegistration resources.

-Their format is the canonical key:value used in Kubernetes labels.
+Their format is the canonical key:value used in Kubernetes labels and annotations.

-These label templates are converted to actual labels attached to each MachineInventory resources created during the machine onboarding phase.
+These label templates are converted to actual labels and annotations attached to each MachineInventory resource created during the machine onboarding phase.

-The resulting labels have the same key of the label template.
+The resulting labels and annotations have the same key of the label template.

 The associated value is generated: